MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/mktemp-s-wmktemp-s.md

 ## Remarks

-The `_mktemp_s` function creates a unique file name by modifying the `template` argument, so that after the call, the `template` pointer points to a string containing the new file name. `_mktemp_s` automatically handles multibyte-character string arguments as appropriate, recognizing multibyte-character sequences according to the multibyte code page currently in use by the run-time system. `_wmktemp_s` is a wide-character version of `_mktemp_s`; the argument of `_wmktemp_s` is a wide-character string. `_wmktemp_s` and `_mktemp_s` behave identically otherwise, except that `_wmktemp_s` does not handle multibyte-character strings.
+The `_mktemp_s` function creates a unique file name by modifying the *nameTemplate* argument, so that after the call, the *nameTemplate* pointer points to a string containing the new file name. `_mktemp_s` automatically handles multibyte-character string arguments as appropriate, recognizing multibyte-character sequences according to the multibyte code page currently in use by the run-time system. `_wmktemp_s` is a wide-character version of `_mktemp_s`; the argument of `_wmktemp_s` is a wide-character string. `_wmktemp_s` and `_mktemp_s` behave identically otherwise, except that `_wmktemp_s` does not handle multibyte-character strings.

 ### Generic-Text Routine Mappings